 It’s important to note that while Cash on Cash provides valuable insights into the initial return on investment, it does not account for long-term appreciation or other factors that may affect the property’s value over time.
 Therefore, investors should consider additional metrics and factors when making investment decisions, such as potential future market trends, maintenance costs, and potential tax implications.

-Average Cash on Cash (Avg.
-CoC)
+What is Average Cash on Cash (Avg.
+CoC)?

 The Average Cash on Cash (Avg.
 CoC) metric offers a more comprehensive view of an investment’s performance by considering cash flows over a specific period, typically multiple years.
 While Cash on Cash provides a snapshot of the return generated in the first year, Avg.
 CoC takes into account the cash flows over the entire investment period, providing a more accurate representation of the investment’s profitability.